cshum/imagor/README.md

   - `font` - text label font type
 - `max_bytes(amount)` automatically degrades the quality of the image until the image is under the specified `amount` of bytes
 - `max_frames(n)` limit maximum number of animation frames `n` to be loaded
+- `no_upscale()` prevents the image from being upscaled beyond its original dimensions
 - `orient(angle)` rotates the image before resizing and cropping, according to the angle value
   - `angle` accepts 0, 90, 180, 270
 - `page(num)` specify page number for PDF, or frame number for animated image, starts from 1